AIForces/AIForcesAPI/docs/source/user_info.rst

 Relations
 ^^^^^^^^^
 Tasks
-   Each task is owned by a particular user - its author.
-   They can set the use and read permissions.
-Use permission lets that task be used in a contest.
-Read permissions grants access to the source files and lets users fork that task.
+   Each task has an owner group.
+Owners have the permission to edit source code directly.
+They also can set the access permission.
+Access permission lets that task be used in a contest.
+It also grants access to the source files and lets users fork that task.

 Contests
    Each user can own, administrate, participate in and finish contests.
-   Each contest has a ``-participant`` and a ``-administrator`` groups, granting them access to different actions on the contest.
+   Each contest has a ``-participant`` and a ``-manager`` groups, granting them access to different actions on the contest.

 Submissions